 Certain facts about dietary supplements are oftentimes inaccurately depicted by various experts and public health authorities.
-Specifically, I'm referring here to the inadequate and frequently misleading portrayal of supplement interactions with medical drugs.
+Specifically, I'm referring here to the inadequate and frequently misleading portrayal of dietary supplement interactions with medical drugs.

 One of the potentially more problematic side effects of dietary supplements is how they could interact unfavorably with pharmaceutical drugs.
 Yet, unwanted interactions between various substances (and medical drugs), causing adverse events, are manifold.